vdye/git/README.md

 scalar version
 ```

-To upgrade microsoft/git, you can run the necessary `brew` commands:
+To upgrade `microsoft/git`, you can run the necessary `brew` commands:

 ```shell
 brew update
 brew upgrade --cask microsoft-git
 ```

-Or you can run the `git update-microsoft-git` command, which will run those brew commands for you.
+Or you can run the `git update-microsoft-git` command, which will run those
+`brew` commands for you.

 ## Linux